 - Trauma – CT is present in most emergency departments and is the best at showing bone fractures, blood and organ injury.

 - Spine – MRI is best at imaging the spinal cord and nerves.

 - Brain – CT is used when speed is important, as in trauma and stroke.
 MRI is best when the images need to be very detailed, looking for cancer, causes of dementia or neurological diseases, or looking at places where bone might interfere.

 - Chest – CT is much better at examining lung tissue and often used for follow up on abnormal chest x-rays.
 Low dose CT Scans are available and used with high-risk smokers who need to be screened annually.

 - Joints – MRI is best at showing tendons and ligaments.

 Your doctor will explain the choice of test, and he or she will consult with the RAF radiologist and MIF technologists to ensure that the imaging meets your needs.
 Both types of scan can help determine the source of your problem and get you closer to a solution.

 Considerations for the cost of different imaging studies are an important element in planning for imaging studies.
-There are differences in the costs for these studies based upon where they are completed as well as differences in the quality of radiology and staff support.
+There are differences in the costs for these studies based on where they are completed as well as differences in the quality of radiology and staff support.
 It pays to compare these factors before completing either MRI or CT imaging.
-A imaging study completed in a location outside the major metropolitan area could create big cost savings with the study shared digitally with whatever medical professionals are providing care.
+An imaging study completed in a location outside the major metropolitan area could create big cost savings with the study shared digitally with whatever medical professionals are providing care.